croquet/croquet/historic/sdk/tutorials/2_8_random.md

-Copyright © 2019 Croquet Studios
+Copyright © 2019 Croquet Corporation

 Croquet guarantees that the same sequence of random numbers is generated within the model on each device.
 If you call `Math.random()` within the model it will return the same number on all machines.